 - According to StillTasty.com, brown rice has a 3-6 month pantry shelf life, 6 – 12 month refrigerator shelf-life and a 12 – 18 month freezer shelf life.

-- High oil content of brown rice causes it to spoil more quickly than white rice.
+- The high oil content of brown rice causes it to spoil more quickly than white rice.

-- Transfer brown rice to a covered airtight container or resealable plastic freezer bag.
+- Transfer your brown rice into a covered, airtight container or resealable plastic freezer bag.

 - “Store in a cool dry area; after opening the package, place the uncooked white rice in a sealed airtight container or place original package in a resealable heavy-duty freezer bag.”
 StillTasty